MEDICATION IN LACTATION

 LactMed - this is a searchable database from the US National Library of Medicine

-The Royal College of Radiologists includes breastfeeding in their guideline on gadolinium-based contrast, stating that a very small percentage of the injected dose enters breastmilk and virtually none is absorbed by a normal infant gut - therefore no special precaution or cessation of breastfeeding is required related to gadolinium-based contrast.
+The Royal College of Radiologists includes human milk feeding in their guideline on gadolinium-based contrast, stating that a very small percentage of the injected dose enters human milk and virtually none is absorbed by a normal infant gut - therefore no special precaution or cessation of breastfeeding/chestfeeding is required related to gadolinium-based contrast.
 The Royal College of Radiologists also endorses the Royal Australian and New Zealand College of Radiologists' guideline on iodenated contrast agents, which states that "cessation of breast feeding or expression and discarding of breast milk after iodinated contrast media administration are not required"

 The Academy of Breastfeeding Medicine has protocols on analgesia and anaesthesia, and substance misuse, amongst others

 Also see our resources for HIFN campaign 'Don't Say Stop Look it Up'